Compound USD Coin (CUSDC) Price Hits $0.0228

-Compound USD Coin (CUSDC) traded 1.9% lower against the US dollar during the 1 day period ending at 14:00 PM E.T. on April 27th.
-One Compound USD Coin token can currently be purchased for $0.0228 or 0.00000077 BTC on major exchanges.
-Compound USD Coin has a market capitalization of $607.89 million and approximately $5.30 million worth of Compound USD Coin was traded on exchanges in the last 24 hours.
-In the last week, Compound USD Coin has traded 6% higher against the US dollar.
+Compound USD Coin (CUSDC) traded down 0.3% against the US dollar during the twenty-four hour period ending at 21:00 PM Eastern on April 27th.
+Over the last week, Compound USD Coin has traded 0% lower against the US dollar.
+One Compound USD Coin token can currently be purchased for about $0.0228 or 0.00000078 BTC on major exchanges.
+Compound USD Coin has a total market cap of $607.16 million and approximately $5.29 million worth of Compound USD Coin was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.